merenlab/merenlab.org/_includes/_mentorship_data.md

 interpretation of the matter???

-Well, thankfully our survey suggests that the overall experiences of mantees with their mentors do not seem to correlate with the gender of the mentee:
+Well, thankfully our survey suggests that the overall experiences of mentees with their mentors do not seem to correlate with the gender of the mentee:

 ![]({{images}}/mentee_gender_mentor_exp-1.png)<!-- -->